apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

 > When the JDBC is connected, you can specify which database/schema to connect.
 For example, you can specify the DataBase in mysql `jdbc_url`; you can specify the CurrentSchema in PG `jdbc_url`.
 >
 > `include_database_list`:
-> When `only_specified_database=true`, only synchronize the specified databases. split with ',', default value is '', means no filter takes effect, synchronizes all databases. db name is case sensitive.
+> It only takes effect when `only_specified_database=true`, specify the database that needs to be synchronized, separated by ',', and the db name is case-sensitive.
 >
 > `exclude_database_list`:
-> When `only_specified_database=true`, specify databases that do not need to synchronize. split with ',', default value is '', means no filter takes effect, synchronizes all databases. db name is case sensitive.
+> It only takes effect when `only specified database=true`, specifies multiple databases that do not need to be synchronized, separated by ',', and the db name is case-sensitive.
 >
 > When `include_database_list` and `exclude_database_list` specify overlapping databases, `exclude_database_list` would take effect with higher privilege over `include_database_list`.
 >